Also known as the cinnamon bear, the American black bear is a common bear whose color varies from black to yellow-brown.

-In eastern North America, American black bears inhabit forests and swamps.
-In the west, they inhabit mountainous areas.
-In winter, the bears dig out den beneath fallen trees, in hollow logs or wherever there is shelter.
-Adult females establish their territories during the summer.
-Males have a home range of 15 miles or more, often overlapping the smaller ranges of several females.
+In eastern North America, forests and swamps; in the west, mountainous areas.
+In winter, the bears dig out dens beneath fallen trees, in hollow logs or wherever there is shelter.

-Found only in North America, their large range spans most of Canada and the United States, as well as northern and central Mexico.
-They are present throughout the Chesapeake Bay watershed.
+Found only in North America, large range spans most of Canada and the United States, as well as northern and central Mexico.
+Present throughout the Chesapeake Bay watershed.

 The American black bear is an opportunistic feeder, but not an active predator.
 Most vertebrates the black bear consumes are done so in the form of carrion (dead and decaying flesh), and the bulk of its diet is made up of plants.
 It feeds on berries, nuts, roots, insects and insect larvae, fish, small mammals, eggs, honey, birdseed, carrion and garbage.

 Cubs can be killed by large predators like wolves or mountain lions.
 Most adult black bears that are killed are done so because of encounters with humans; their deaths resulting from gunshots, trapping, motor vehicle accidents or other interactions with people.